 3. Personalized Player Posters

 Add a personal touch by including your favorite player’s name and jersey number.
-I love using colorful markers to make these details pop on the page!
+I love using colorful markers to make these details pop on the page.
+For more inspiration, check out these creative canvas birthday ideas.

 4. Game Day Terms